openoereb/pyramid_oereb/doc/source/configuration.rst

 Since the swiss confederation's definition and the specification for the `OEREB Data Extract
 <https://www.cadastre.ch/content/cadastre-internet/de/manual-oereb/publication/instruction.download/
-cadastre-internet/de/documents/oereb-weisungen/Weisung-OEREB-Data-Extract-de.pdf>`__ is really tight, we had very narrow margins to develop the code.
-Using this pyramid plugin, you will get a running server providing the services to satisfy the federal specification.
+cadastre-internet/de/documents/oereb-weisungen/Weisung-OEREB-Data-Extract-de.pdf>`__ is really precise, we had very narrow margins to develop the code.
+Using this pyramid plugin, you will get a running server providing the services to satisfy the said federal specification.
 But to get this extract, you need to bind your data to this server.
 And this is basically what you need to configure.

-This section describes the different possibilities to adapt the application on various data structures or even custom data sources.
+This section describes the different possibilities to adapt the application to work with various data structures or even custom data sources.
 If you are planning to implement such modifications, we suggest to check all possible solutions first, as the necessary effort can vary significantly depending on your specific needs.